Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 ls [OPTIONS] [FILE/DIRECTORY]

-flag to display more information about the file or directory.
+You can utilize the -l flag to display more information about the file or directory.

-You can refer to our graphic below to see the extra data that is returned by using the -l
+You can refer to our graphic below to see the extra data returned using the -l flag with the ls command.

-Example of using the ls command:
+Example of using the ls command

 ls /home/pi